 You should not get the shingles vaccine if you:

-- Are allergic to any of its ingredients
+- Are allergic to the vaccine or any of its ingredients

-- Have a weakened immune system (for example, an immune deficiency, leukemia, lymphoma, or HIV/AIDS)
+- Have a weakened immune system (cancer, certain immune disorders)

 - Take high doses of steroids by injection or by mouth